Saiyoran1/Saiyora/Source/SaiyoraV4/Public/CombatSystem/Generic/GeneralConceptsREADME.md

 ## Combat Modifiers

 A large number of actions players can take in combat result in calculating a value that can be affected by various modifiers from stats, buffs, or other sources.
-Modifiers can be either Additive or Multiplicative, and can optionally stack on themselves if added from a buff.
-A lot of modifiable values also have an optional static flag that can prevent the application of any modifiers on a per-instance basis, in which case the default value will always be used and all modifiers will be ignored.
+Modifiers can be either Additive or Multiplicative, and can optionally stack on themselves if sourced from a buff.

-The order of modifier application:
+The order of modifier application when calculating a value:
 - Additive modifiers are summed (any additive modifier that stacks will be multiplied by its source buff's stack count before being added to the sum).
 - Multiplicative modifiers are multiplied together (any multiplicative modifier will have 1 subtracted from it, then be multiplied by its source buff's stack count, then have 1 added back to it, then be clamped above 0).
 - The base value will have the Additive sum added to it, then be clamped above 0, then be multiplied by the Multiplicative product, then be clamped above 0 again.